leithdm/lethalapps/README.md

 "**__As an *owner*, I__** ______________________________________________"

+- need a  modern, dynamic website to reflect the values of our company.
-- need to ensure potential customers can use the website to get in contact.
-The primary metric for return on investment for this website is an increase in the number of enquiries through the contact form.
+- need to ensure customers can use this website to get in Contact.
-- need to show potential customers that we are a dynamic, modern, and efficient company.
-We value clarity, and simplicity and this must be reflected in the design.
-- must display a show-case of portfolio work for potential customers to see.
+- need to ensure customers can see a show-case of portfolio work.
 - must let the customer know about our past successes via testimonials.

 "**__As a *user*, I__** ______________________________________________"

 - need to be able to view the site from any device (mobile, tablet, desktop).
 - should be presented with a site that meets accessibility guidelines including contrast between background and foreground colors, and non-text elements with alt text equivalents.
-- should be presented with a website that has a flow of information-layout and interaction-feedback that is clear and unambiguous.
+- should be presented with a flow of information-layout and interaction-feedback that is clear and unambiguous.
 - should have all of my actions confirmed, where appropriate, and feedback should be given at all times.
 - should be able to view a show-case of previously completed works by the company.
 - should be able to make further enquiries by filling out an enquiry form.
 - should be able to see testimonials from other customers that have used the services of this company.
-- should be able to read further details on the company, including info on employee, company back-story, company vision, etc.
+- should be able to read further details on the company, including info on employees, company vision, etc.
 - my interaction with the site should produce a positive emotional response.
 I should immediately be drawn-in.

 "**__As a *developer*, I__** ______________________________________________"

 - must maximise future maintainability through documentation, code structure and organisation.
 - must document testing fully to include evaluation of bugs found and their fixes and explanation of any bugs that are left unfixed.
-- must test and deploy a front-end web application to a Cloud platform.
+- must test and deploy to a cloud platform.
 HTML/CSS code pass through the official W3C validators with no issues.
 - must ensure all HTML attribute and CSS rule names are consistent in format, appropriate and meaningful.
-- must ensure that when displaying media files, the site avoids aggressive automatic pop-ups and autoplay of audio; instead letting the user initiate and control such actions.

 ### Design